joggrdocs/dungeons-and-docs/README.md

 # Dungeons and Docs

-Welcome to Joggr's battle tested documentation templates that you can use to set up your perfect documentation.
-This repository will help you on your quest for the Golden Codex of Perfect Documentation (aka a great docs setup).
+Welcome to Joggr's battle tested documentation templates that you can use on your quest for the Golden Codex of Perfect Documentation (aka a great docs setup).

 You might ask: "How can these templates help me on my quest?"